 I knew there had to be another way to use, essentially, a stencil on a mug.
 Finally it hit me.
 Foam stickers!
 You have to experiment a little to make sure you have one that will stick but this heart shaped one worked well on my mug.
 Ladybug saw me doing this and sat in my lap.
-I put the sharpie in her hand and told her I was making a gift for Daddy and she started writing him a letter on the mug!
+I put the sharpie in her hand and told her I was making a gift for Daddy.
+She started writing him a letter on the mug!
 It says, “Daddy I hope you have a good day, I miss you.
 Love, (Her name)” Hooray!

 The AWW NUTS Moment!

-So there is what they looked like, all ready for gifting.
-But then I thought…I'd better just put them through the dish washer…juuust to make sure….
+So they were all ready for gifting.
+But then I thought, I'd better just put them through the dish washer, juuust to make sure.

 And they turned into this:

 So I grabbed a bunch of rubbing alcohol, rubbed all the ink off and started over.
-I bought my markers individually at Joann fabrics.
-They had a display near the registers…in case your store clerk also doesn't know where to find them! 🙂 I did use the foam stickers and the tracings of the kids hands and I like the way they turned out.
+I bought my markers individually at Joann Fabrics.
+They had a display near the registers, in case your store clerk also doesn't know where to find them! 🙂 I did use the foam stickers and the tracings of the kids hands and I like the way they turned out.
 Hooray!
 Fourth time is a charm!